tardate/LittleArduinoProjects/Electronics101/CapacitanceTester/README.md

 #### Final Voltage
 We are charging the capacitor with a digital output pin of the Arduino.
 Nominally, this should mean the final voltage is 5V, however not all Arduino boards will hit this accurately.
-We measure the actual 5V reference voltage set the `vref_mv` constant in the sketch accordingly (4.93V in my case)
+We measure the actual 5V reference voltage and set the `vref_mv` constant in the sketch accordingly (4.93V in my case)

 #### Actual Resistance (RT1)
 The resistor RT1 should be measured with an ohmeter, and set the `rt1` constant in the sketch accordingly.